tsantalis/RefactoringMiner/README.md

 To export the mappings/actions, add `--export` to the end of the command.
 The files are saved by default in the RefactoringMiner `bin` directory.

+To exclude diffs including only comment formatting changes, add `--ignore-formatting` to the end of the command.

 For example, to visualize the diff of a GitHub Pull Request, run

     > ./RefactoringMiner diff --url https://github.com/JabRef/jabref/pull/11180